-Tindall Gask Bentley has a team of experienced lawyers that are able to provide comprehensive assistance to employees in relation to their employment and workplace injuries.
+Tindall Gask Bentley’s team of experienced lawyers that can provide comprehensive assistance to Commonwealth employees in relation to their employment and workplace injuries.

 There are a number of circumstances in which Commonwealth employees may need representation that relates specifically to their employment, this includes work related injury or employment disputes (such as redundancy or contract issues).

 Commonwealth employees injured at work can claim compensation under the Safety, Rehabilitation and Compensation Act, 1988 (SRCA).

 If you have been injured at work you may be covered for a wide variety of physical injuries, therefore it is important to seek advice regarding any injury you receive in the workplace.
 You are also covered for numerous diseases including asbestos diseases, respiratory conditions, heart problems, strokes, skin disorders and others.
 You are also able to claim for psychiatric/psychological conditions.

 Importantly, you may still be covered even if your injury did not occur directly at your place of employment.
 Your injury could be deemed as occurring at work if it happened:

 - At an approved work function

 - Whilst participating in an approved sporting activity